olegware/olegbot/README.md

    - "/masteredwords - Displays the user's mastered words"
    - "/learnedwords - Displays the words the user has correctly reviewed"
    - "/songn5, /songn4, /songn3, /songn2, /songn1 - Sends a random JP song with random word from specified level in title" - <strong>Currently not funcitonal</strong>
-   - "/songfromstudybook - Sends a random JP song with random word from your studybook in the title.
+   - "/songfromstudybook - Sends a popular JP song with random word from your studybook in the title.
 If user in voice channel, bot joins and plays song"
    - "/rps @user - initiates a game of rock-paper-scissors with mentioned user"

 <strong>Currently planned commands and functions:</strong>